Miltonly/Streets/Centennial Forest Drive

 What's nearby

-Centennial Forest Drive is within walking distance of E.W.
+Centennial Forest Drive is within walking distance of two public schools: E.W.
 Foster Public School and W.I.
-Dick Middle School, both on the street itself.
-A short drive brings you to Coates Park, Centennial Park, and Milton Community Park, each offering playgrounds, sports fields, and walking trails.
-Grocery shopping is a four-minute drive to Sobeys Milton, with Walmart and FreshCo also within five minutes.
-Milton District Hospital is four minutes away by car, and the Milton GO Station is six minutes away, providing commuter rail service to Toronto.
+Dick Middle School sit directly on the street.
+A short drive brings you to several parks, including Coates Park and Centennial Park, both with playgrounds and sports fields.
+The Milton Community Park and Ford District Park are also close by.
+Grocery shopping is a four-minute drive to Sobeys Milton, with Walmart and FreshCo five minutes away.

-Centennial Forest Drive sits in Timberlea, a position that makes the GO line the realistic Toronto commute — a six-minute drive to Milton GO puts Union under 70 minutes total.
-For those working in Mississauga, the drive runs around 22 minutes via the 401 ramp at Regional Road 25, five minutes from the street.
-The highway access is the daily handle for commuters heading west to Oakville or Burlington as well, both within 25 minutes.
+Centennial Forest Drive sits in Timberlea, a position that makes the GO line the realistic Toronto commute.
+The Milton GO Station is a six-minute drive, putting Union under seventy minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is a five-minute reach, with the drive running around twenty-two minutes.
+Pearson is a thirty-two-minute drive.
 The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.

 Schools and catchment